 Anyhoo, no think much of it until a few months later, sutiben finds a Korean actress covering her mouth in a similar form during a variety show.
+That’s weird.
+Is covering your mouth a new trend in Korea or something else?
 This then led to a search for answers.

 *crosses arms & whispers* suti no like not knowing things…